 - Characterizing property as community property subject to division

-- Characterizing property as separate property that is not subject to division
+- Describing property as separate property that is not subject to division

 - The value of the marital property